AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/create-decision.md

 >id="ajo_code_based_decision"
 >title="What is a decision?"
 >abstract="Decision policies contain all of the selection logic for the decisioning engine to pick the best content.
 Decision policies are campaign specific.
 Their goal is to select the best offers for each profile while the campaign authoring allows you to indicate how the selected decision items should be presented, including which item attributes to be included in the message."
->additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/decisioning/offer-decisioning/get-started-decision/starting-offer-decisioning" text="About Experience decisioning"
+>additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/decisioning/offer-decisioning/get-started-decision/starting-offer-decisioning" text="About Decisioning"

-Decision policies are containers for your offers that leverage the experience decisioning engine in order to pick the best content to deliver, depending on the audience.
+Decision policies are containers for your offers that leverage the Decisioning engine in order to pick the best content to deliver, depending on the audience.

 Decision policies contain all of the selection logic for the decisioning engine to pick the best content.
 Decision policies are campaign specific.
 Their goal is to select the best offers for each profile while the campaign authoring allows you to indicate how the selected decision items should be presented, including which item attributes to be included in the message.